Six decision making techniques

 1. Groupthink

-Groupthink is a powerful human bias which reduces our critical thinking ability.
+Groupthink is a powerful human bias that reduces our ability to think critically.
 It comes into play whenever we see what other people are thinking.
-Subconsciously we will feel compelled to be part of the group, prompting us to agree with at least a few of the opinions expressed by other team members - we won't judge the options based purely on the information available and our thinking.
+Subconsciously, we will feel compelled to be part of the group, prompting us to agree with at least a few of the opinions expressed by other team members - we won't judge the options based purely on the information available and our thinking.

 2. Social pressure

-Social conformity, peer pressure and office politics can make people vote for options based on whose idea it is, and who else has voted for it, rather than the quality of the idea itself.
+Social conformity, peer pressure and office politics can make people vote for options based on whose idea it is and who else has voted for it rather than the quality of the concept itself.

-By making voting and option generation anonymous, you can reduce social pressure and get less biased results.
+By anonymous voting and option generation, you can reduce social pressure and get less biased results.
 If you are the most senior person in the team and you want their honest opinion, that's one way to get it.

 3. Vote splitting